List of communities in the Northwest Territories

-The Northwest Territories of Canada contains 33 official communities.
+The Northwest Territories of Canada contains 33 official communities according to the Government of the Northwest Territories.

 Communities

 The following are communities recognised by the Government of the Northwest Territories.
-All of them are also recognized as census subdivisions by Statistics Canada.
+All of them are also recognised as census subdivisions by Statistics Canada.

 Other

-Ndilǫ, (formerly Rainbow Valley, until 1991) part of the Akaitcho Territory Government, and represented by the Yellowknives Dene First Nation.
+Ndilǫ, ("end of the island", formerly Rainbow Valley, until 1991) part of the Akaitcho Territory Government, and represented by the Yellowknives Dene First Nation.
 It is located at 62°28′26″N 114°20′22″W on Latham Island, Yellowknife.